 Since FRA has been supporting the internal GE eDiscovery team and legal teams across GE divisions with international eDiscovery services and consulting advice for internal investigations, regulatory compliance and litigation.

 FRA received the ‘Highly Commended’ recognition in the Supplier Innovation – Technology category.
-The accolade was for our Providence Mobile Solution, a comprehensive, end-to-end eDiscovery processing and review platform that can be installed on-site independently or integrated into the client’s infrastructure anywhere in the world, and can scale to handle even the most complex projects.
+The accolade was for FRA's Mobile Solution, a comprehensive, end-to-end eDiscovery processing and review platform that can be installed on-site independently or integrated into the client’s infrastructure anywhere in the world, and can scale to handle even the most complex projects.

 FRA was retained as forensic consultants to a US Department of Justice-appointed monitor of the City of Ferguson in connection with the findings of unlawful conduct by the Ferguson Police Department and the Ferguson Municipal Court.
 FRA will assist Squire Patton Boggs; the team will oversee the implementation of reforms to bring about constitutional and effective policing, promote officer and public safety, ensure fundamental fairness and equal treatment regardless of race in the municipal court and foster greater trust between police officers and the communities they serve.